Fast magnetic reconnection structures in Poynting-flux dominated jets: Magnetic Reconnection: An application to Mrk 421

 In this section, as an example, we consider an application of our general results obtained for magnetized relativistic jets to the blazar source Mrk 421.
 Based on the study of \citet[][]{kushwaha_etal_17}, who analyzed the light curve of this source and its variability features in the high energy band between $0.1-300$ GeV, we try here to reproduce it, assuming that this emission pattern is associated to fast magnetic reconnection events.

 As we have stressed in Section \ref{sec:intro}, regions of fast reconnection are sites of efficient stochastic particle acceleration \cite[e.g.,][]{dalpino_lazarian_2005,kowal_etal_2012,delvalle_etal_16}.
-Furthermore, in the companion paper \citetalias{medina_torrejon_etal2020}, we have injected test particles within the same SRMHD background jet model studied here, and found that particles with an initial energy $10^{-4} m_pc^2$ are accelerated in the turbulent fast reconnection current sheets of the system up to $\sim 10 ^{7}$ - $10 ^{9}$ $m_pc^2$, after several hundred hours (for background magnetic fields with $\sim 0.1$ - $10$ $G$), where $m_p$ is proton mass.
+Our simulations do not allow us to evaluate the exact fraction of released magnetic energy by reconnection that goes into particle acceleration.
+Nevertheless, in the companion paper \citetalias{medina_torrejon_etal2020}, we have injected test particles within the same SRMHD background jet model studied here, and found that particles with an initial energy $10^{-4} m_pc^2$ are efficiently accelerated in the turbulent fast reconnection current sheets of the system up to very high energies $\sim 10 ^{7}$ - $10 ^{9}$ $m_pc^2$, after several hundred hours (for background magnetic fields with $\sim 0.1$ - $10$ $G$), where $m_p$ is proton mass.
 These results indicate that the fast magnetic reconnection events not only accelerate the relativistic particles, but also could account for the observed very-high-energy variable emission that these particles may produce in the magnetically dominated regions of blazars.

 With this in mind, we here make the assumption that the variability pattern of the reconnection events that we computed can be directly correlated with the variable emission in the high-energy band of sources like the one above, which is expressed in its light-curve.